Growing up did you wonder — What does a fire chief do? And, do you now ask yourself — What can I do with a fire science degree?

 Salary Expectations for Fire Science Degree Holders

-The salary expectations of fire professionals differ based upon experience, education level, and certifications achieved, as well one’s exact title/responsibilities.
+The average fire science degree salary differs based upon experience, education level, and certifications achieved, as well one’s exact title/responsibilities.
 Have you considered the following?

 How much does a fire chief make?
 Or,